Would you like to choose new icons for custom post types in your admin dashboard?

 Adding Icons for Custom Post Types Manually

-If you created your custom post types manually with code, then you’ll have to add the icons manually as well.
+If you created your custom post types manually with code, then you’ll also have to add the icons manually.

-First, you need to visit the Dashicons website so you can find the icon you want to use for your post type.
+First, let’s visit the Dashicons website to find the icon you want to use for your post type.

-For this tutorial, scroll down to the ‘Miscellaneous’ section and click the ‘book’ icon.
+For this tutorial, we’ll scroll down to the ‘Miscellaneous’ section and click the ‘book’ icon.

-Now you will need to add some code to the same place you created the custom post type.
+Now, you’ll need to add some code to the place where you created the custom post type.
 That could be your theme’s functions.php file, or you might have used a code snippet plugin such as WPCode.

 To see this in action, the code snippet below creates a custom post type called ‘Books’ and also adds a menu icon by adding a Dashicons CSS class on Line 45.